MikeJanSch/Tools-Methods-and-Collecting-Data/README.md

 RQ2: How the growth of reading activity and the national composition of the audience in Russian speaking segment of Telegram correlate?

 RQ3: Can the Ukraine war topic on Telegram attract more audiences?
+What type of audiences this topic attract?

 RQ4: Distinguishing propagansistic content can be demanding in terms of numerous indicators needed for a broader picture. still - how indicators of Russian speaking channels of Telegram are linked to war topic?
 What connotation - negative, positive, neutral - is used for propagandistic content creation?